The naming and identification

 protective mulching, down to -20 degrees F".
 It is from Southern Japan,

-and is usually grown or the fibre in the leaves, rather than the fruit.
+and is usually grown for the fibre in the leaves, rather than the

 The fruit are small and seedy, but edible.They have even been grown in

 places such as Canada.
-The trick is to much the underground corm heavily
+The trick is to mulch the underground corm

 comes.